 - 8 oz fresh or canned unsweetened pumpkin puree

 - 2 very ripe bananas

-Preheat oven to 350 degrees.
-Prepare two 9-inch loaf pans by buttering and lining with parchment paper.
+- Preheat oven to 350°F. Prepare two 9-inch loaf pans by buttering and lining with parchment paper.

-Bake in buttered loaf pans for 45 minutes to one hour or until a toothpick inserted in the center comes out clean.
+- Bake in buttered loaf pans for 45-60 minutes or until a toothpick inserted in the center comes out clean.